 - Teaches mindfulness: the skill of paying attention, non-judgmentally, in the present moment;

-- Reduces stress; and
+- Reduces stress and promotes wellbeing;

 - Deepens connection to self, others, and Judaism.